The ultimate guide to writing a killer explainer video script

-This is where you set the viewer at ease as your products and service enters the scene like a knight in shining armor.
+This is where you set the viewer at ease as your products and service enters the scene like a knight in shining armour.
 So, they have this problem, which caused this implication, what did they do next?
 They found this amazing product, your product or service.
-In the next few seconds briefly explain who you are or your product or service that you are promoting.
+In the next few seconds briefly explain who you are or the product or service that you are promoting.

 Now that you have given the viewer the result, now you top it off by providing them with selling points to entice them.
 Here you describe the benefits of your product or service, highlight to the audience what you can provide them with that they won't get elsewhere.
-What is you unique selling point, e.g. if you are selling products your script may say "lowest prices, guaranteed on-time delivery, top notch customer service.
+What is your unique selling point, e.g. if you are selling products your script may say "lowest prices, guaranteed on-time delivery, top-notch customer service.

 Point of View

 In addition to having a structure: you also need to have a Point of View.
-In other words, who's point of view are we explaining this story.
+In other words, whose point of view are we explaining this story?
 The three ways to do this is: